libxengine/XEngine_XControl/README.en.md

 c c++

 #### Description
-Computer background control service.
+Computer process deamon service.
 Remote control software
-Lightweight background service tool to control your computer with HTTP or TCP protocol
+Lightweight background service management tool,control your computer with HTTP or TCP protocol

 #### Software feature
 1. Support the collection of computer information and send it to your email